nickstanisha/nickstanisha.github.io/_posts/2016-02-09-decisive-plays-in-superbowl-50.md

 ![Carolina Plays](/img/post/sb50/carolina_plays.png)

-In conclusion, defensive coordinators from high schools and colleges around the country can now let out a hearty "I told you so".
+In conclusion, people who say things like "the best offense is a good defense" can say "I told you so" this year.